 Strength Training for Older Adults: The Basics

 Mobility issues, joint pain, and muscle loss often plague many older people.
-While these symptoms are quite a common aspect of normal aging, weight training can be a great way to build up your body and stave off these problems.
+While these symptoms are common in normal aging, weight training can be a great way to build up your body and stave off these problems.

-Weight training after the age of 60 may seem challenging, but there are plenty of ways to incorporate this type of program into your regular senior exercise routine.
+Weight training after age 60 may seem challenging, but there are plenty of ways to incorporate this type of program into your regular senior exercise routine.

 Weight Training Exercises Using Only the Body

-If you’ve never been a gym rat, getting started with weight training in your golden years is definitely something you’ll want to ease into.
+If you’ve never been a gym rat, getting started with weight training in your golden years is something you’ll want to ease into.
 The best advice is to start small; there’s no need for an expensive home gym or fancy equipment.
-In fact, you can use your natural body weight to do many basic weight training exercises.
+You can use your natural body weight to do many basic weight training exercises.

 - Stand with your feet about shoulder-width apart.